 You can hear stones ping against the carbon fiber floor every time I take an inside turn by the rocks.

 The chassis of the car is so communicative, the steering so active, and the engine so fiery that I just push and push and push.
 Finally I hit a T in the road.
 I take the right going north towards the Sacramento River delta and Livermore.
-I spot two sings.
+I spot two signs.
 One says there’s no gas behind me for 25 miles.

 The other says there’s no gas ahead of me for another 31.